digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 The POST returns a new Deposit object as a JSON body, which includes the S3 location in the `files` property.
 While the Deposit object is returned immediately, it's not complete until its `status` property is "ready" - you can check by polling.
 Only after this happens are the files available in S3 (at the location given by `files`).
 You might see files arriving in S3 while this happens, but you can't do any work with the Deposit until it is "ready".

+> ❓Do we need an _ExportJobResult_?
+The Binary class has a `location` property, and I just removed this line from its description above: "If returned by the API as part of an export output, the location in S3 you can go to find the exported file."
+But now that export action returns a Deposit, which does not enumerate the files in JSON - you just go and look at them in S3.
+The Storage API does have this concept.
+Do we actually need it here?
+If so we could add an ExportResult resource type, which is included in a returned deposit when exported.

 ### ImportJob